dell/csm-docs/content/docs/replication/deployment/powerscale.md

 After installing the driver and creating storage classes, you are good to create volumes using newly created storage classes.

-On your source cluster, create a PersistentVolumeClaim using one of the replication enabled Storage Classes.
+On your source cluster, create a PersistentVolumeClaim using one of the replication-enabled Storage Classes.
-The CSI PowerScale driver will create a volume on the array, and add it to a VolumeGroup and configure replication using the parameters provided in the replication enabled Storage Class.
+The CSI PowerScale driver will create a volume on the array, add it to a VolumeGroup and configure replication using the parameters provided in the replication enabled Storage Class.

 ### Supported Replication Actions